putuprema/masakcook-govanilla/README.md

 # MasakCook - Recipe Sharing Web App

 A modern, crowd-sourced recipe web application built with Golang, Vanilla Web Stack (HTML/CSS/TS), and Tailwind CSS v4.
+This is a recreation of the same app previously built with Next.js.
+Check out the repo of the Next.js version [here](https://github.com/putuprema/masakcook).

 ## Features